ETI-Oct2020-Team1/DevOpsRepo/README.md

 ## Software Development Methodologies

-After careful consideration of eight different methodologies, we realised that there were some of which would not be a great fit to the project that we are currently working on.
+After careful consideration of seven different methodologies, we realised that there were some of which would not be a great fit to the project that we are currently working on.
 These methodologies are the Rationalized Unified Process Methodology (RUP) and the Spiral Methodology.

 One of the main reasons why the RUP (Rationalized Unified Process) methodology wouldn’t work for this project, is due to the fact that it uses past work/resources to reduce the development time, and another major factor that we have to consider is that this methodology relies heavily on developers being experts in their fields, and if there are some members in our team which are not well versed in development, it will hinder the project timeline and create a major setback.